parsampsh/tchess/README.md

 This is useful if you insert a wrong command or move wrong.

+(This command will be disabled for guest in online mode)

 ### Replaying a saved game
 If you played a game and it is saved, you can play that!